A vengeful witch. A shattered family. A dark threat.

 “Duly noted,” she replied dryly.

 She felt her heart race as she approached his cell, hoped nobody had strong enough hearing to notice.
 It was weirdly tidy when she stopped, his bed made with military precision and his food bowl and tray washed up by the sink.
-His back was to her, his black T-shirt dusty and ripped, reminding her of when she saw him in Dreads office what felt like a lifetime ago.
+His back was to her, his black T-shirt dusty and ripped, reminding her of when she had seen him in Dread's office what felt like a lifetime ago.

 Alice fought her instant guilt at seeing him behind the thick bars.
 It was strange considering she knew why he was there, that he deserved it.
 Yet, after giving it much thought she understood his actions.
 She wasn’t confident she wouldn’t have done the same thing in his situation.
 It was then she knew she would stand with his brothers at the court, stand against Xavier who was the judge, jury and executioner.